Hong Kong's political unrest: 7 things about the situation

 Things took an unexpected turn when Mr Tai declared in a surprise announcement on Sept 28 that the sit-in would begin first around the government headquarters in Admiralty where student protesters had already massed for the past two nights.
 The sit-in, widely expected to begin on China's National Day on Oct 1, was also brought forward to Sept 28.

 4. What does China say?

 China has defended its ruling on election candidacy for Hong Kong.
 Mr Li Fei, deputy secretary-general of the NPCSC, said the nominating guidelines would "protect the broad stability of Hong Kong now and in the future".
-Beijing had earlier condemned the pro-democracy protests and called the unofficial referendum by the Occupy Central Movement a "farce".
+Beijing had earlier condemned the pro-democracy protests and called the unofficial referendum by the Occupy Central movement a "farce".
 In a White Paper in June 2014 outlining China's authority over Hong Kong, Beijing said some had a "confused and lopsided" understanding of the "one country, two systems" model.
-It stressed that while Hong Kong has a "high degree of autonomy", it is "not full autonomy" and the mainland still has "comprehensive jurisdiction" over Hong Kong.
+It stressed that while Hong Kong has a "high degree of autonomy", it is "not full autonomy" and the mainland still has "comprehensive jurisdiction" over the territory.

 5. What does the Hong Kong government say?

 Chief executive Leung Chun-ying told a press conferenceon Sept 28 that his administration was "resolute in opposing the unlawful occupation actions by Occupy Central".
 He said his government would hold more public consultations on the planned political changes – a move already scheduled before the protests.